Unipisa/Softi-Workbench/additional-materials/workplace/SoftiStoryInventory.md

 ### People moment
 * Q*2

 *Question: should we put also Guido, Laura and myself as collectors and curators?
-Or it is too narcissitic?*
+Or it is too narcissitic?
+(Guido says no)*

 ### Wikidata statements moment
 I guess this is done automatically.